shubhdac/ai-case-study/README.md

 Overall, the unfair advantage lies in its combination of brand reputation, network effect, extensive product portfolio, data analytics capabilities, customer-centric approach, regulatory compliance expertise, and strategic partnerships, enabling the company to maintain its leadership position in the financial software market.
 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash; you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
 Intuit employs a variety of technologies across its product portfolio and operations to enhance functionality, improve user experience, and drive innovation.
 Intuit uses a combination of machine learning, knowledge engineering, natural language processing, natural language understanding, and GenAI to deliver personalized experiences for customers across TurboTax, Credit Karma, QuickBooks, and Mailchimp.
-Some key technologies Intuit currently utilizes are cloud computing (AWS and GCP), AI and ML, Data analytics and Big Data, mobile technologies, API integrations, blockchain, voice recognition and NLP, and security technologies.
+Intuit currently utilizes key technologies: cloud computing (AWS and GCP), AI and ML, Data analytics and Big Data, mobile technologies, API integrations, blockchain, voice recognition and NLP, and security technologies.

-## Landscape
+### Landscape

-Intuit can be categorized as Fintech company and its landscape can be understood through several key dimensions that define its operations, products, and strategic focus:
+Intuit can be categorized as a Fintech company and its landscape can be understood through several key dimensions that define its operations, products, and strategic focus:
 Product portfolio- Quicken, QuickBooks, TurboTax, Mint, QuickBooks Online, ProConnect Tax Online Market segments: Individuals, small businesses, accounting professionals Technology integrations: Intuit leverages cloud computing, AI, ML, and data analytics to enhance its products and services.